 Step 5: Collect, review, and approve time sheets.
-You must pay employees within 10 days of the pay period ending unless a time sheet is turned in late, so it’s important to gather and approve work hours for all employees you’re paying an hourly rate.
-Many small businesses create their own time sheets using a free time sheet template.
-Or, time and attendance software makes it easier.
+You must pay employees within 10 days of the pay period ending unless a time sheet is turned in late—so it’s important to gather and approve work hours for all employees you’re paying an hourly rate.
+Many small businesses create their own time sheets using a free time sheet template; we recommend using time and attendance software, as this makes it easier.

 Step 6: Calculate payroll and pay employees.
 To calculate payroll, you’ll need to compute several totals, including total work hours (use our free time card calculator), gross pay, taxes and deductions to withhold, and so on.
 Using an Excel payroll template and payroll software can also simplify the work and is more accurate than performing the calculations by hand.
 When it’s time to pay employees, you can opt for direct deposit, check, cash, or pay card.

 Step 7: File payroll taxes with the federal and Montana state government.
 To pay federal taxes, you can pay online using the EFTPS.
 Montana has other rules to take note of.

 - Montana Income Taxes: The state will send you the schedule for payments.
 However, you are welcome to pay withholdings every pay period if you prefer.